-Under the surface of our teaching life lurks a greedy time sucking monster. . . two, actually.
+Under the surface of our life lurks a greedy, time-sucking monster. . . two, actually.
 They go by many names, these monsters.
 They’re the opposing team in our winning season, the fly in the coffee we just made, the slow cashier at the grocery store.
 These two hidden habits drain away our energy and time every day.

 If I only had known how much these habits hurt me in the past, I would have saved hours of time and the consequences of ineffective decisions.
 But we are together now, so here are two habits that you can change right now that will boost both your happiness and your impact as a teacher.

-Sucker Habit Number 1.
-Lack of sleep.
-An abundance of research demonstrates how ineffective or unproductive we become with a lack of sleep.
+Sucker Habit Number 1: Lack of sleep.
+An abundance of research demonstrates how ineffective or unproductive we become with a lack of sleep–and there are so many benefits to sleep!
 Without enough consistent rest, we might spend 2 hours on something that we could finish in 20 minutes with enough sleep.

 Look at it this way, the human brain is only capable of expending so much energy, based upon the fuel it receives.
 And it needs rest to refuel.
 If you don’t provide it with rest, it will not produce for you.
 Caffeine is only effective for so long.

 A few years ago, I made the mistake of skipping sleep to get more work done.
 And each day, I would forget something important, lose my temper, or waste time solving problems that could have been solved easily if had enough sleep.
 The result: too much time wasted.

 How so we get enough sleep and still get everything completed?
 Plan.
 Plan to grade during your child’s soccer practice or while you’re watching a movie.
 Don’t stay up late trying to get last-minute things checked off your to do list!
 Delegate that to your better-rested self.
 You’ll make more effective and better decisions that way. . .which leads to the second hidden habit. . .